wyattbenno777/zkML-trustless-payment-example/README.md

 Go to client directory ( `cd ../client` from server directory) then use `cargo +nightly run`.

 This will start computing the proof for executing fib.wat file with '10' as input

-# Error

-Currently seems like I cannot deserialize the public_params json file into a BatchedPublicValues struct in server main.rs